ashakoen/next-js-flux1-replicate/README.md

-# MagicBox Studio
+# MagicBox AI Studio

-MagicBox Studio is a powerful AI image generation interface that makes it easy to create, edit, and iterate AI-generated image creations.
+MagicBox AI Studio is a powerful AI image generation interface that makes it easy to create, edit, and iterate AI-generated image creations.
 Built with Next.js, it provides an intuitive workspace for working with multiple AI models, including FLUX.1 (Dev, Pro, Pro-Ultra, and Schnell versions) and ReCraft v3, all powered by Replicate's API.

 ![flux-image-creator](public/flux-image-creator.png)